scrudgey/DJ2020/clearsighter.md

 * aim mode not working
 * doors hidden again
 * alpha limit not working

-apply donthideinterloper to more objects fade in quicker, fade out slowly above is sticky
+* fade in quicker, fade out slowly
+* above is sticky
+* use alreadyhandled and currentbatch everywhere

+apply donthideinterloper to more objects buildings a problem again

 selectively clearsight based on shooting enemies as well / enemies
     how would this work?